domenipavec/protobuf-monkeyc/README.md

 Protobuf implementation for Garmin watches programmed with Monkey C.

-Supports encoding and decoding of all basic types.
+Supports encoding and decoding of all basic types except `double`.
 GRPC is not supported.

 ## Usage